-The main objectives of this paper are two fold: $i$) to use the multiport communication theory to derive physically consistent uplink and downlink models for multi-user Holographic MIMO communications with linear processing; and $ii$) to use the developed models to answer the following question: \textit{what are the spectral efficiency advantages (if any) of having closely spaced antennas?} To answer this question, we first consider a simple uplink scenario with two side-by-side half-wavelength dipoles at the base station (BS), two user equipments (UEs) and single path line-of-sight propagation.
-In this context, we show both analytically and numerically that the channel gain, interference gain and spectral efficiency depend strongly on the directions from which the UE signals are received and on the array matching network used at the BS.
-Advantages can be obtained only with impedance matching (e.g., \cite{Volodymyr_2022}) and under certain conditions, which may not be met in practical systems.
+The main objectives of this paper are two fold: $i$) to use the multiport communication theory to derive physically consistent uplink and downlink models for multi-user Holographic MIMO communications with linear processing; and $ii$) to use the developed models to answer the following question: \textit{what are the spectral efficiency advantages (if any) of having closely spaced antennas?} To answer this question, we first consider a simple uplink scenario with two side-by-side half-wavelength dipoles at the base station (BS), two user equipments (UEs) and single path line-of-sight (LoS) propagation.
+In this context, we show both analytically and numerically that the array gain, interference gain and spectral efficiency depend strongly on the directions from which the UE signals are received and on the array matching network used at the BS.
+Benefits are only attainable through impedance matching (e.g., \cite{Volodymyr_2022,Heath_2023a,10158708}) and specific incident signal directions.
+However, implementing impedance matching for arrays with numerous antennas poses significant challenges \cite{Laas2020_Reciprocity}.
+Furthermore, in practical multi-user systems, signal directions are uncontrollable due to their dependency on user locations.
 In these cases, the gains may be marginal or even non-existent.
 The internal losses within the dipole antennas are also shown to significantly impact the spectral efficiency as the spacing reduces.
-Numerical results are then used to show that similar conclusions hold true in more practical scenarios with an arbitrary number of UEs and an arbitrary number of dipole antennas at the BS.
-Particularly, the analysis is conducted in the following two cases: $i$) the number of dipoles is fixed as we vary their spacing; $i$) the array size is fixed as we vary the dipole spacing.
+Numerical results are then used to show that similar conclusions hold in more practical scenarios with any number of UEs and any number of side-by-side dipole antennas arranged in a uniform linear array at the BS.
+Particularly, the analysis is conducted in the following two cases: $i$) the number of dipoles is fixed as we vary their spacing; $ii$) the size of the uniform linear array is fixed as we vary the dipole spacing.
 In the latter case, it turns out that the spectral efficiency increases as the antenna distance reduces.
-However, this comes from the larger energy that is collected by the larger number of dipoles, not from the mutual coupling.
-Interestingly, the spectral efficiency tends to increase less and less as the size of the antenna array increases (compared to the wavelength).
+This is most noticeable for arrays spanning a few wavelengths.
+In contrast, larger arrays show only marginal improvements in spectral efficiency compared to half-wavelength arrays.